t-yanshinvernon/DBS-SEED/Assessment/ASSESMENT02.md

 | IT intensive        | Growth, Value, Income   |
 | lower mgmt. fees        | higher mgt. fees   |

-Page 18.
+>Active funds is expensive, with high management fees.

+### Benchmarking Active and Passive Funds

 Active funds are favoured by clients who believe markets are inefficient and can be beaten.

-They think prices are wrong, they can predict the stocks and beat the market.
+They think prices are wrong and that they can predict the stocks and beat the market.

-Page 28.
+### Credit Rating Agencies

-Yield increases as credit risk gets worse
+* Yield increases as credit risk gets worse

-Junk also known as high yield
+* Junk also known as high yield
+* C is the worst credit rating that hasn't defaulted
+*
 > Anything below BBB are considered Non-investment grade, while anything above it are considered Investment grade

-C is the worst credit rating that hasn't defaulted

-Page 32.
+### Alternative Investments

-Alternative assets improve diversification
+Alternative assets improve diversification.
->An alternative to traditional investments.
+>An alternative to traditional investments

-Page 35.
+### Asset Selection

+* Diversification should reduce risk.
+* Greater risk should only be taken for greater potential return.
+* Risk is most easily quantified as volatility.

-Diversification meets client assets needs
+>Diversification should always meet client assets needs

-Page 38.
+### Structured Products

 Structured products are financial instruments whose performance or value is linked to that of an underlying asset, product, or index.

 >Not to be confused with structured loan, which is when client uses equity portfolio as collateral to secure loan.

-Page 40.
+### Structured Products: Styles

 Capital protected - very common structured product.